Freiling87/CCU/CCU/Scratchpad.md

   - Objects
     - The Vendor Cart is no longer accessible as a normal container.
 It requires an operating bar to access, and will make noise that may alert the owner unless the stealing agent has Sneaky Fingers.
   - Traits
+    - Hire Duration
+      - Permanent Hire
+      - Permanent Hire Only
     - Merchant Stock: Various modifiers for the quantity/durability of sold items.
-See the Traits page.
+      - Masterworker
+      - Masterworkerer
+      - Masterworkerest
+      - Shiddy Goods
+      - Shoddy Goods
+      - Wholesaler
+      - Wholesalerer
+      - Wholesalerest
     - Merchant Type: Selecting multiple types will now combine inventory random-choice pools.
       - Burger Joint
       - Sugar Shack